 David Kuhn, Founder of Kuhn Projects, worked for many years as a magazine editor.
 He was the Editor in Chief of Brill’s Content magazine from 2000 to 2002, prior to which he was Features Director at The New Yorker, where he also edited “The Talk of the Town,” “Shouts & Murmurs,” and more than a dozen non-fiction special issues.
 Prior to joining The New Yorker, David worked at Vanity Fair as Arts Editor and a Senior Editor for seven years.
 He received a BA from Harvard.

-Lauren Clark, Associate Agent, is based out of Washington, DC.
+Lauren Sharp, Agent, is based out of Washington, DC.
 She worked for the DC-based agency Sagalyn/ICM for three years, prior to which she worked with the Ross Yoon Agency, after earning her Masters degree in English/Creative Writing from the University of Cincinnati.

 Grant Ginder, Consulting Editor, is a full-time writing teacher at NYU.
 His second novel, Driver’s Education, came out from Simon & Schuster in January, 2013.